prusa3d/PrusaSlicer-settings/live/Anker/README.md

 ## Licenses

-The settings for the AnkerMake M5 that are designed for use with PrusaSlicer have been released under the [GNU AFFERO GENERAL PUBLIC LICENSE].
+The settings for the AnkerMake M5 that are designed for use with PrusaSlicer have been released under the GNU AFFERO GENERAL PUBLIC LICENSE.